nateemma/strategies/README.md

 _\<space\>_ specifies which space to try and optimise.
 It is recommended to try these combinations in order:

-1. roi stoploss
+1. buy (using SharpeHyperOptLossDaily)
-1. trailing
+2. roi stoploss  (using OnlyProfitHyperOptLoss)
-1. buy
+3. trailing  (using OnlyProfitHyperOptLoss)

-If you try to optimise them all at once, you don't get good results
+If you try to optimise them all at once, you don't get good results.
+Also, not the use of different loss functions above

 In my case, I tend to just run all of these spaces only on ComboHold, since that is what I actually use to trade.